yatesdr/dazzle/README.md

 1. Print the STL's, wire up your system, and install Raspbian x64 server
 2. Install Docker (sudo apt install docker.io)
 3. Build the docker image, or use the public one (cd dazzle && docker build .) - This may take a while.
 4. Download your Media.
 WAV files work the best.
 MP3's are a bit slow to load on a Pi4, but work fine on laptops and such.
+For testing with media you already own, some utilities are provided to pull in WAV's, but if you're using this in public you should of course contact the license holders and do this officially and legally.
 5. Edit app.py and modify the config area to reflect the board layout and songs you want.
 To start in the middle of a song, set the enter time in seconds.
 To play for a specified duration, set the duration time in seconds.
 6. Run the docker file at boot using restart=always.
 You will need to pass in --device=/dev/snd and --mount flags to get your media directory set up (see shell scripts for details).
 7. After re-booting, you'll see the board start working and should be able to play your samples.